conmaol/maglocunus/d/data.md

 Note that, while there are two entities in this data graph labelled ‘birth’, these are not the same entity.
 Kate’s birth and Marek’s birth were two distinct events, happening at different times and in different places.
 But they were distinct events of the same type, as both were *births*.

-We can see from this data graph that Kate and Marek may have been born in different years and in different town, but they were both born in the same county.
+We can see from this data graph that Kate and Marek may have been born in different years and in different towns, but they were both born in the same county.
 It is also clear that Marek was born before Kate, with dates being ordered by the ‘next’ relationship.
 The dotted line between certain pairs of dates indicates that there are lots of intervening dates and links between the two.

 Fundamentally, this is all there is to data.
 It consists of entities of different types, connected by relationships of different kinds, all linked up in a web of information about the world.